QN65Q70R QLED Ultra HD 120Hz Smart TV

 Design and Features

-The 70R is par for the course where flat panel TV design is concerned – offering a very handsome and sleek profile, which I found to be quite appealing.
+The Q70R is par for the course where flat panel TV design is concerned – offering a very handsome and sleek profile, which I found to be quite appealing.
 When viewed straight on, the panel appears almost bezel-less due to the extremely thin frame bezel which measures approximately 1/8”.
-There is also a thin black border that is part of and encompasses the inside edges of the TV’s screen which adds to the overall attractiveness of the display.
+There is also a thin black border that is part of and encompasses the inside edges of the TV’s screen, which adds to the overall attractiveness of the display.

-The TV’s semi-gloss screen is illuminated with full-array LED backlighting with local dimming, and when implemented well, usually gives superior contrast and black levels when compared to edge-lit LED designs.
+The TV’s semi-gloss screen is illuminated with full-array LED backlighting with local dimming, and when implemented well, it usually gives superior contrast and black levels when compared to edge-lit LED designs.

-The 70R is a well built TV with solid construction and doesn’t feel or look cheap.
+The 70R is a well-built TV with solid construction and doesn’t feel or look cheap.
 The feet that support the TV are well designed and give the display panel very good support.

 This model does not use a One Connect box as do the two upper models in Samsung’s QLED lineup.
 All connections to this display are done via the rear panel.

 - HDR (High Dynamic Range): This Samsung QLED TV features the ability to provide a premium High Dynamic Range (HDR) experience, with a higher level of contrast between light and dark images that are more realistic.
 This increased contrast reveals the subtle nuances of the image, from detailed blacks and shadows to the brightest whites and colors, plus greater image depth.
-The TV supports HDR10, HDR10+ and HLG.
+The TV supports HDR10, HDR10+, and HLG.